Alert Source Discuss

 Version

 A 2-byte version identifier.
-For version 1, this must be 0x0001 (big-endian).
+For version 1 (this specification), this MUST be 0x0001 (big-endian).
 Future versions SHOULD be standardized in separate ERCs.

 ChainType

-A 2-byte value as defined in CAIP-350, corresponding to a CAIP-2 namespace, which allows users to know how to interpret & display the other two fields.
+A 2-byte value as defined in CAIP-350 corresponding to a CASA namespace, which allows users to know how to interpret and display the ChainReference and Address.

 ChainReferenceLength

 A 1-byte integer encoding the length of ChainReference in bytes.
-Note that it MAY be zero, in which the Interoperable Address will not include a chain reference.
+Note that it MAY be zero, in which case the Interoperable Address MUST NOT include a chain reference.

 ChainReference